 At last, it is compulsory for the manufacturers

-or importers of products to take BIS - ISI Certification if their product is covered
+or importers of products to take BIS ISI Certification (BIS Marking) if their product is covered

 in the scope of the BIS Conformity Assessment Scheme.
 In case of violation of